John D. Liu: Hope in a Changing Climate

 Hope in a Changing Climate was first screened in Copenhagen at COP 15 and on BBC World.
 Since its launch, Hope has been translated into French, German, Chinese, Vietnamese, Polish, Russian and Spanish.
 The film was officially chosen to commemorate the United Nations International Year of Forests, 2011.
 It was the most viewed video on the WaterChannel for more than 12 months in 2010 and 2011.

 Hope won the Best Documentary Short Film Award at Green Screen in Vancouver, Canada, 2011.
 The International Festival of Environmental Film and Video accepted the film into its highly competitive global festival, June 2010.
 Hope was entered into United States: Best in Category: Ecosystem award in the prestigious International Wildlife Film Festival in Montana.
-In addition to the award for best ecosystem film, Hope also received six merit awards from IWWF (Presenter, Storytelling, Scientific Content, Conservation Initiative, Conservation Message and Human-Environment) in its 33rd annual film festival, May 2010, in Missoula, Montana;
+In addition to the award for best ecosystem film, Hope also received six merit awards from IWWF (Presenter, Storytelling, Scientific Content, Conservation Initiative, Conservation Message and Human-Environment) in its 33rd annual film festival, May 2010, in Missoula, Montana.

 Green Gold

-In conjunction with Dutch public broadcasting company VPRO, and the program Backlight, the film followed Liu as he traverses the globe documenting and inspiring large-scale projects from China, Ethiopia, and Rwanda.
-Green Gold uses some footage from Hope In a Changing Climate but it increases the depth of the film with a trip to Jordan, at the invitation of Princess Basma bint Talal, where he works with well-known permaculture designer Geoff Lawton at the Permaculture Research Institute of Jordan.
+In conjunction with Dutch public broadcasting company VPRO and Backlight, the film Green Gold followed Liu as he traverses the globe documenting and inspiring large-scale projects from China, Ethiopia, and Rwanda.
+Green Gold uses some footage from Hope In a Changing Climate, but includes additional footage from a trip to Jordan at the invitation of Princess Basma bint Talal, where he worked with permaculture designer Geoff Lawton at the Permaculture Research Institute of Jordan.
 In addition to Princess Talal and the Lawtons' thoughts (and projects), the documentary also features more of Liu's reflections on the regions he has visited.
-(Also known as "Regreening the Desert" available as a streaming video from Films on Demand by Films Media Group, at subscribing institutions.)
+The film is also known as "Regreening the Desert," and is available as a streaming video from Films on Demand by Films Media Group at subscribing institutions.